 TMS Therapy For Anxiety

-At Oasis TMS, we offer a safe, welcoming environment for providing non-medicated, results-orientated relief from anxiety, depression, PTSD, and other mood disorders.
-If you and your doctor have tried countless treatment options for your anxiety diagnosis and not experienced relief, TMS therapy could be the answer for you.
+Oasis TMS provides a safe and welcoming environment for non-medicated relief from anxiety, depression, PTSD, and other mood disorders.
+If traditional anxiety treatments have not been effective, TMS therapy may be the solution for you.

 According to the Anxiety and Depression Association of America (ADAA), anxiety disorders are the most common mental illness in the United States, affecting 40 million adults, or approximately 18 percent of the population each year.
 Anxiety disorders are considered highly treatable, yet only 37 percent of those living with any number of these conditions receive necessary treatment.

 Generalized Anxiety Disorder (GAD) is perhaps the most common anxiety diagnosis.
 GAD affects 6.8 million adults, or 3 percent of the U.S. population, yet approximately only 43 percent are receiving treatment.
 Women are twice as likely to be affected as men.
 It’s not uncommon for someone with an anxiety disorder to also suffer from depression or vice versa.
 Nearly half of those diagnosed with depression are also diagnosed with an anxiety disorder.

 TMS therapy may be the answer for many living with anxiety

 Cognitive behavioral therapy (CBT) and anti-anxiety medications are effective for many with anxiety, but not all.
 TMS therapy is FDA-approved for depression and is showing promise for treating anxiety disorders.

 Studies show that TMS therapy has induced symptom remission in patients with generalized anxiety disorder (GAD).
 While TMS may not completely eliminate anxiety, it can effectively reduce symptoms.